harper-rhett/EmguCV-Darknet-Prediction/README.md

+# This project is a fork
 Directly updated from [RoudyES's repository](https://github.com/RoudyES/Darknet-Yolov4-EmguCV) to work with .NET 9.
+Check out their repo for more information.